CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

 .. note::

-    Our intention is to teach you how you can start building complex simulation from grounds up by starting with a single ce,, understand the behavior of the single cell under different set of parameters and gradually adding complexity to your simulation.
-We strongly believe that in order to build robust and complex simulations you firs must master simple cases and build confidence needed to bring your modeling skills to the "next level".
+    Our intention is to teach you how you can start building complex simulation from grounds up by starting with a single cell understand the behavior of the single cell under different set of parameters and gradually adding complexity to your simulation.
+We strongly believe that in order to build robust and complex simulations you first must master simple cases and build confidence needed to bring your modeling skills to the "next level".
 It is very much like playing the piano, in general it is advised to learn how to play "Chopsticks" https://www.youtube.com/watch?v=JM5fjgiFrxg before attempting to play the "Flight of the Bumblebee" https://www.youtube.com/watch?v=M93qXQWaBdE